wareismymind/Guardian/README.md

 # Guardian
-A fluent, extensible interface for guard clauses and argument validation.
+A fluent, extensible framework for argument validation.